 Next salon ::: Berlin, Nov’21 ::: Necroprimitivism Rising ::: are.na Research Archive

 Next is a salon on ‘Necroprimitivism Rising’, a provocative take on the cultural idiosyncrasies prevalent in Bitcoin and other proof-of-work cryptocurrencies.

 As Bitcoin surpasses previous price records and re-enters mainstream consciousness following several wilderness years, the twelve year old cryptocurrency appears to have “arrived” in the eyes of the market.
 The value proposition of an ungoverned, uncensorable digital means of value transfer is clear for all to see…but can our planet afford the thermodynamic price tag?
 To maintain the integrity of its transaction record, the Bitcoin network creates a hard boundary to the outside through exacting validation requirements.
 There is no sensitivity to the consequences of the thermoeconomic challenges it issues.
-This inability of ‘mined’ cryptocurrencies to differentiate the energy sources used to secure them has led to criticism as to their indifference to their ecological externalities.
+This inability of ‘mined’ cryptocurrencies to differentiate the nature of energy sources used to secure them has led to criticism as to their indifference to their ecological externalities.